Rubidiium/docsona-remodel/README.md

   }
 ```

-7. Resize the terminal window to be as large as possible.
+7. Navigate back to Java.main, and click "Compile and Run."
+Make the terminal window as large as possible.

 ### COMPUTER WITH JAVA INSTALLED